What You’ll Learn 🧩

 example_writer files - endpoint where all export functionality should be added

-Once the Retarget solution window is opened, you can select "Latest installed version" item.
+Once the Retarget Solution window opens, select the "Latest installed version" option.

 User interface and settings storing

-To simplify export as much as possible, the user can only change one export setting - delimiter character.
-For that reason, the MUI library has been added to the custom exports.
+To simplify the export process as much as possible, the user is allowed to change only one export setting — the delimiter character.
+For this reason, the MUI library has been integrated into custom exports.
 In general, this library enables you to create a custom user interface for interacting with users.
-If you are not yet familiar with the workflow of the MUI library, you can read about it in Basic custom plugin development in C++.
-In our case, the user can choose between three characters (tab, comma, and semicolon).
+If you're not yet familiar with the MUI library workflow, you can read about it in Basic Custom Plugin Development in C++.
+In our case, the user can choose between three delimiter characters: tab, comma, or semicolon.

-Every time Dewesoft is closed, the settings of the export plugin are reset.
-To avoid this we can store these settings and reload them next time when Dewesoft opens.
-Functions for reading and writing settings are already prepared in the example.
+Each time Dewesoft is closed, the export plugin settings are reset.
+To avoid this, we can store these settings and reload them the next time Dewesoft is launched.
+Functions for reading and writing settings are already provided in the example.

 1void ExampleWriter::write_ini_file(